chrisliew/wikimaps/README.md

 ## :round_pushpin: Summary :round_pushpin:

-WikiMaps is a maps application built using Javascript, Express, and Knex for the database.
+WikiMaps is a maps application built around 3 different Google Maps API using Javascript, Express, and Knex for the database.
 In this application users can edit and contribute customized maps.
-Like the name implies, it's like a Wikipedia for maps!
+As the name implies, it's like a Wikipedia for maps!

 ## Screenshots
 !["Main page"](https://github.com/chrisliew/wikimaps/blob/master/Untitled.png)